Puppy Training Checklist: Puppy Socialization

 - Things: Bicycle, Cars, Motorcycle, Rollerblades, Clanging pots and pans, Vacuum, Floor fan, Garage door opening, Umbrella, Playground equipment, Bridges, Wet grass, Mud, Sand, Balloons, Trains, Machinery, Shiny floors, Fireplace, Other friendly dogs, and Other animals.

 So don’t delay, enroll in a good puppy class right away!
 If you put off socializing your puppy, you will not be able to recapture what you lost; you will be stuck attempting to fix problems later.
-Global Dog Training in Toledo, Ohio takes every step to ensure your puppy’s behavioral and physical health needs are met during classes.
-I have been specializing in puppy classes and preventing behavior problems in dogs for almost 20 years.
-All Perrysburg puppy classes are held indoors, and the floors are sanitized prior to your puppy’s arrival.
-Toys and water bowls are only used for your class to help eliminate cross contamination.
+Look for a puppy class that takes every step to ensure your puppy’s behavioral and physical health needs are met during classes.
+A class All held indoors with the floors sanitized prior to your puppy’s arrival is ideal.
+Toys and water bowls should only be used for your class or properly sanitized to help eliminate cross-contamination.

 Do you have a puppy on your hands?
 Tell me in the comments.